-Section I: Officers of the Student Organization shall be Chairperson, Co-Chairperson, Treasurer, Secretary, and Student Representatives to the Faculty Committee and Program Advisory Committee.

-Section II: The Director of the Practical Nursing Program shall serve as Faculty Advisor.

-Section III: Officers shall be elected in the end of Term 1 or beginning of Term 2 of each school year.
+- Section I: Officers of the Student Organization shall be President, Vice President, Treasurer, Secretary, and Student Representatives to the Faculty Committee and Program Advisory Committee. - Section II: The Director of the Practical Nursing Program shall serve as Faculty Advisor.
+Faculty Advisor must be present at all meetings. - Section III: Officers shall be elected at the end of Term 1 or beginning of Term 2 of each school year by a written ballot provided by the PN Program.
+If a class officer is no longer willing or able to continue, an election will be held to replace that individual within 2 weeks.